Auditing,

 interconnected in several ways:

-Data Integrity: Auditing
+1. Data Integrity: Auditing ensures

-inconsistencies in sales data collection methods, adjustments can be made to
+administration of sales data collection methods, adjustments can be made to

 enhance future forecasting efforts.

-and forecasting models.
+forecasting models.
 By understanding consumer behavior and market dynamics

 through research, organizations can set realistic goals during audits and